Drain Fly Facts

 As with most flies, the most noticeable sign of drain flies are the adults.
 They typically are seen resting on the walls in bathrooms or near the breeding materials.
 Larvae also may be observed wriggling in the breeding material.

 Drain flies are common in moist areas coated with nutrient-laden organic material.
 As their name implies, they are found in house and storm drains.
-They can also be found near decaying logs and compost piles.
+They can also be found near decaying logs and compost piles.What Do They Eat?

-Drain fly eggs hatch into white, nearly translucent larvae.
-These larvae have been known to survive dramatic temperature swings and low oxygen levels.
-They are sometimes found thriving beneath layers of biodegrading organic material.
-In small numbers, drain fly larvae are considered beneficial because they break down materials that cause drain clogs.
-Drain fly larvae have extremely strong jaws and are capable of cutting through layers of dense slime and build-up.Adults
+Usually, the homeowner never sees drain fly larvae since the larvae are located in the gelatinous film inside drains.
+However, sometimes, when drains are taken apart, larvae can be found in the film.
+In small numbers, larvae are considered beneficial because they break down materials that cause drain clogs.
+They have extremely strong jaws and are capable of cutting through layers of dense slime and build-up.Adults